 25 Largest Workers Compensation Insurers

-Other insurers on the list, like W.R.
+Some insurers on the list, like W.R.
 Berkley and Markel, are specialty companies.
 W.R.
-Berkley owns approximately sixty insurance companies, each of which specializes in a certain type of business.
+Berkley owns dozens of insurance companies, each of which specializes in a certain type of business.
 For instance, Berkley Agribusiness focuses on commercial agriculture while Preferred Employers Insurance provides workers compensation insurance to businesses in California.
-Markel offers insurance programs designed for specific types of businesses, such as health clubs or schools.
-It also offers a small business program, which includes coverages like workers compensation and businessowners.
+Markel specializes in market niches like farming, livestock, education, and sports.
+It also offers a small business program that includes coverages like workers compensation and businessowners.

 Workers Comp Specialists

-Interestingly, some of the largest workers compensation insurers are state insurance funds.
-There are five state funds on the "top 25" list.
-These include the New York State Fund, the State Compensation Fund of California, SAIF (the state fund in Oregon), Pinnacol Assurance (the state fund in Colorado), and Texas Mutual.
-All five companies compete for business with private insurers in the standard market.
-All except SAIF operate their state's assigned risk plan.
-Assigned risk plans provide workers compensation coverage to employers that have not been able to obtain insurance from a standard insurer.
+Interestingly, four of the largest workers compensation insurers are state funds.
+These include the New York State Fund, the State Compensation Fund of California, Pinnacol Assurance (the state fund in Colorado), and Texas Mutual.
+All compete for business with private insurers and all operate their state's assigned risk plan.
+Assigned risk plans provide workers compensation coverage to employers that are unable to obtain insurance from a standard insurer.

-A few insurers on the list are workers compensation specialists but are not state insurance funds.
+A few insurers on the list are workers compensation specialists but aren't state funds.
 These include Employers Group and ICW Group.
 Employers Group offers workers compensation coverage only.
-It operates in about forty states and focuses on small businesses.
+It operates in 45 states and focuses on small businesses.
 ICW Group sells only two commercial insurance coverages: workers compensation and earthquake.

-Blue Cross Blue Shield of Michigan, the only health insurer on the list, is the parent company of Accident Fund Group.
-The latter owns several subsidiaries, all of which sell workers compensation insurance only.
-Examples are United Heartland and CompWest.
+Blue Cross Blue Shield of Michigan is a health insurer and the parent company of Accident Fund Group.
+The latter owns several subsidiaries that sell workers compensation insurance only.

 The Top 25

-The insurers on the "top 25" list appear in descending order based on net written premiums generated in 2017.
-The term net written premium means all policy premium collected by an insurer except for premium paid to a reinsurance company for reinsurance coverage.
+The insurers on the "top 25" list appear in descending order based on direct written premiums generated in 2018.
+The term direct written premium means all policy premium collected by an insurer without considering any premium ceded to reinsurance companies.
 The written premium is the amount a policyholder is obligated to pay for a policy.
 Workers compensation premiums are paid in advance so the written premium is the amount the insured has paid upfront.
 Written premium differs from earned premium, which is the amount the insured has paid for the expired portion of the policy.